DwayneDibley/SimpleWeb/README.md

 # SimpleWeb

-An HTTP client and server for testing web applications.
+A trivial HTTP client and server for testing web applications.

 ## Server: